stegu/noiseisbeautiful/README.md

 Use the [Issues](https://github.com/stegu/noiseisbeautiful/issues) section to comment on the book.

 The PDF is formally published by my employer, Linköping University.
-Please give them credit for allowing me to write this as part of my job, by linking to their repository when possible:
+Please give them credit for allowing me to write this as part of my job, by linking to the DOI address below when possible:

 Linköping University Electronic Press